OluwatobiRichard/requirement-analysis/README.md

 Ensures Stakeholder Alignment and User Satisfaction:
 Requirement analysis facilitates crucial communication and collaboration between all project stakeholders, including end-users, business owners, and the development team.
 This process ensures a shared understanding and agreement on the system's objectives, functionalities, and constraints.
 When the final software product accurately reflects the agreed-upon requirements, it significantly enhances user adoption and satisfaction, as it directly addresses their needs and solves their problems effectively.

+Key Activities in Requirement Analysis
+Requirement analysis is not a single activity but a collection of interconnected processes that work together to ensure a comprehensive understanding of the project's needs.
+The five key activities typically involved are:

+Requirement Gathering (or Elicitation):
+This is the initial phase where information about the system to be developed is collected from various sources.
+It involves direct communication with stakeholders, end-users, and domain experts to understand their needs, expectations, and problems that the software should solve.
+Techniques include interviews, questionnaires, brainstorming sessions, workshops, observation, and reviewing existing documentation or systems.
+The goal is to obtain a raw set of needs.

+Requirement Elicitation:
+While often used interchangeably with "gathering," elicitation specifically refers to the set of techniques used to draw out hidden, unstated, or difficult-to-articulate requirements from stakeholders.
+It's about actively digging deeper than surface-level requests to uncover the true underlying needs.
+This involves skillful questioning, active listening, and using tools like prototypes or mock-ups to stimulate feedback.

+Requirement Documentation (or Specification):
+Once requirements are gathered and elicited, they must be formally recorded in a clear, unambiguous, and organized manner.
+This involves writing detailed specifications that all stakeholders can understand and agree upon.
+Documentation formats can vary, including:

+Functional Requirements: What the system must do (e.g., "The system shall allow users to log in").

+Non-Functional Requirements: How the system must perform (e.g., performance, security, usability, scalability).

+User Stories: Short, simple descriptions of a feature from the perspective of the end-user (e.g., "As a user, I want to log in so I can access my profile").

+Use Cases: Detailed descriptions of how a user interacts with the system to achieve a specific goal.

+Requirement Analysis and Modeling:
+This activity involves reviewing, structuring, and refining the documented requirements.
+The goal is to identify conflicts, ambiguities, incompleteness, and redundancies.
+It also involves prioritizing requirements based on business value, technical feasibility, and dependencies.
+Modeling techniques (e.g., UML diagrams, data flow diagrams, entity-relationship diagrams) are often used to visually represent requirements, helping to clarify complex relationships and system behavior, ensuring logical consistency.

+Requirement Validation:
+The final crucial step is to verify that the documented requirements accurately reflect the stakeholders' true needs and that they are achievable within project constraints.
+This involves reviewing the requirements with stakeholders to obtain their sign-off.
+Techniques include requirement reviews, walkthroughs, prototyping, and developing test cases against the requirements.
+Validation ensures that the development team will build the right product and avoids costly rework later in the SDLC.